-A scholarly article is one that was written by an authority on the topic and published in a reputable journal.
-Often the research has gone through a review process by other experts to ensure that the results are accurate and presented without bias.
-This is called peer-review.
-Scholarly journals typically:
+A scholarly article is one that was written by an authority on the topic and published in a scholarly journal.

 - Are published or sponsored by professional societies or associations